Libensemble/libensemble/docs/job_controller/overview.rst

 In a calling script, a job_controller object is created and the executable generator or simulation applications are registered to it for launch.
-If an alternative job_controller, such as Balsam, is to be used, then these can be created as in the example.
+If an alternative job_controller like Balsam will be used, then the applications can be registered like in the example below.
 Once in the user-side worker code (sim/gen func), an MPI based job_controller can be retrieved without any need to specify the type.

 **Example usage (code runnable with or without a Balsam backend):**